 Faculty and Staff Consultation

-Protocol for Department of Counseling and Career Services Consultation Roles
+Protocol for Department of Counseling Services Consultation Roles

-Consult with a Counselor in the Department of Counseling and Career Services (732.906.2546) to discuss the best way to successfully refer the student you are concerned about.
+Consult with a Counselor in the Department of Counseling Services (732.906.2546) to discuss the best way to successfully refer the student you are concerned about.
 Generally, it is effective to:

 - Express your concern to the student and your desire to be helpful.

 - Next, state your limitations (i.e. “I am very concerned because ……and I would love to be able to help, but I am not the best person to help since I am not trained to handle these issues”).

 - Ask the student if they are currently in counseling or have been in counseling in the past.
 If the student is currently involved with a Counselor off campus and there is no immediate danger, encourage the student to discuss the issues with their Counselor.
 If the student is not in counseling, suggest s/he get connected to a Counselor on campus.
 If willing, together you can call the Department of Counseling and Career Services at 732.906.2546 to schedule an appointment or you can walk the student to ED 100.
 If you believe the student needs to be seen immediately, please inform the front desk staff.
 Counselors can also come to your office or speak to the student by telephone.

 In some cases, it will be important to refer the student to counseling.
 Here are some scenarios in which referral would be important: